<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 Systems and management

 The quality of your patient records is dependent on the quality and suitability of the health record system within your organisation.
 A health record system specifies the way patient information is collected, recorded and stored.
-A system such as this will include whatever policies and procedures a healthcare organisation will follow, staff training and education on the system, initial implementation and then its ongoing management.
-Some health organisations will give ownership of the entire system to a specific staff member, who takes on the patient record strategy and management responsibilities.
+It includes the policies and procedures a healthcare organisation will follow, staff training and education on the system, initial system implementation and ongoing management.

 Policies, procedures and protocols